 What to study?

-His choice of study, he met by chance - that connects many other undergraduate students who, given the many possibilities also do not know what to study.
-Even Jérémie originally had only the meaning of what he knew: "I first wanted to study translation, but had at the Application specified as a second choice management with a focus on tourism. "
+He came across his choice of study rather by chance - that connects many other freshmen who, given the many possibilities also do not know what to study.
+Even Jérémie originally had only the meaning of what he knew: "I first wanted to study translation, but had in the Casting specified as a second choice management with a focus on tourism. "

 So he started a three-year Bachelor's degree course - and realized that he liked this subject very well.

 The career advancement

 After studying, Jérémie worked for three years at the French Tourist Office in Montréal, then for four years with a large airline and then switched to Tourism-Montréal.

 But Jérémie thinks ahead: At the moment he is completing a post-graduate program with a focus on "Recreation" at the university.
 He wants, as he says, remain professionally flexible and open up more career opportunities.